c410-f3r/oapth/README.md

 DROP TABLE author;
 ```

-Another cool thing about the expected file configuration is that it can also be divided into smaller pieces, for example, the above migration could be transformed into `1__author_up.sql` and `1__author_down.sql`.
+One cool thing about the expected file configuration is that it can also be divided into smaller pieces, for example, the above migration could be transformed into `1__author_up.sql` and `1__author_down.sql`.

 ```sql
 // 1__author_up.sql